mrmoeee/cosmicsnaps/README.md

 I designed and built this project within a two-week timeframe.

-This is project utilizes React.js and Redux on the front end, Rails and PostgreSQL on the backend.
+This project utilizes React.js and Redux on the front end, Rails and PostgreSQL on the backend.
 I plan to refactor my code, and keep on adding improvements in the future.

 ## Features